Inverse Design in Nanophotonics via Representation Learning: Concluding Remarks

 Another goal is to build representations that work across geometry choices and length scales.
 Most current models are trained for a single size or operating band and must be retrained for a new scale.
 The goal is to learn underlying design principles that are inherently scalable, enabling knowledge transfer from optimizing, for example, a $100\,\text{\textmu m}$ diameter device directly to a $500\,\text{\textmu m}$ counterpart.
 This would enhance the transferability and reusability of learned representations, reducing reliance on entirely new datasets and training campaigns for each variation in device dimensions.
 With size-aware features, a pre-trained model could be adapted with minimal fine-tuning, saving data and computational resources.
+To this end, several emerging research directions, extending beyond the latent-space approaches of Section~\ref{sec:classeB}, seek to develop representations that are both transferable and scalable across geometry choices and length scales.
+A major frontier is explicit transfer learning, where knowledge gained from a source task is adapted to a new target system.
+This paradigm is being explored through diverse strategies, including cross-domain and heterogeneous learning frameworks that aim to bridge distinct physical domains or structural families~\cite{zhang2022heterogeneous, gao2024cross, peng2024transfer}.
+Complementing these efforts, mesh-free formulations are drawing increasing attention to overcome discretization dependence.
+Notably, geometric neural parameterization employs neural networks to learn continuous, mesh-independent mappings of device boundaries, enabling smoother generalization across geometric variations~\cite{dai2025shaping}.
+At a broader level, operator-learning frameworks such as the Fourier Neural Operator~\cite{wu2025data,augenstein2023neural,gu2022neurolight} pursue generalization by directly learning the underlying PDE solution operator, thereby constructing surrogates that can adapt to new physical conditions without retraining from scratch.
+Graph Neural Networks can encode relational and topological features that remain invariant under geometric scaling, a property particularly valuable for learning design principles transferable across device sizes and configurations~\cite{khoram2022graph,kuhn2023exploiting,yan2022all}.
+Together, these approaches point toward a new generation of models that aim to capture reusable, physics-aware design representations, though determining which of them will ultimately prove most effective remains an open challenge for the field.

-A design representation may also embed desirable mathematical properties directly into learned representations to yield better-behaved optimization landscapes.
+Many of these advanced strategies succeed by embedding desirable mathematical properties directly into the learned representations to yield better-behaved optimization landscapes.
 Autoencoders, for example, cut the effective dimension, which often improves local minima.
 Furthermore, neural representations provide continuous relaxations for inherently discrete or binary design problems, such as TO, so gradient descent can still be leveraged even when the final design must be binary.

 Disentangling latent variables, so each maps to a clear physical feature, can smooth the landscape, let designers move along or sample meaningful axes, and help escape local minima.
 Insights from optimal transport~\cite{liu2018latent} or manifold learning~\cite{zandehshahvar2022manifold} could inform representations that are both compact and conducive to robust optimization.